Binghamton at a Glance

 Learn more about what makes the Binghamton University experience so exceptional.

-- The Fiske Guide to Colleges (2010) again calls Binghamton the "premier public university in the northeast" and ranks it a "best buy."
+- The Fiske Guide to Colleges (2013) recognizes Binghamton as one of the "premier public universities in the northeast" and ranks it a "best buy."

 - The University consists of six schools: Harpur College of Arts and Sciences, the College of Community and Public Affairs, the Decker School of Nursing, the Graduate School of Education, the School of Management and the Thomas J. Watson School of Engineering and Applied Science.